Godwin-A/Glecharge/README.md

 And it also utilizes the vtpass API for its core functionalities and services Visit vtpass.com to know more

+   How to use

+   install nodejs
+   npm init
+   run server

 Buy airtime route       = /airtime/verify

 Buy data                = /data